mx-2/3d-fix/Risen2/README.md

 - Point lights without shadows
 - Point lights with shadows (by DarkStarSword)
 - Global specular highlights
+- Specular highlights in point lights without shadows

 #####What is not fixed:
-- Specular highlights in some point lights
+- Specular highlights point lights with shadows

 #####Installation:
 - Copy this folder structure into the directory which contains the Risen.exe (should be ./system) so that "DX9Settings.ini" is in the same directory as the .exe.
 The screenshots directory is not needed.
 - Get the HelixMod d3d9.dll from https://s3.amazonaws.com/-HeliX-/DLLS/DllsModPack1.zip (/DLLs/RELEASE/d3d9.dll) and put it in the same directory.

 Alternatively download Risen2-3d-fix.7z in the downloads directory.
 It contains all necessary files.
+However, the zip file does not contain the lastest version of the fix.

 #####Known issues:
 - When starting the game, there are flickering edges in the main menu.